The Wizard of Oz (1939)

 Dorothy: Oh, Thank you so much!
 We've been gone such a long time and we feel so messy...
 What kind of a horse is that?
 I've never seen a horse like that before!

-Guardian of the Emerald City Gates: And never will again, I fancy.
+The Carriage Driver: And never will again, I fancy.
 There's only one of him and he's it.
 He's the Horse of a Different Color, you've heard tell about.

 Dorothy: I've got a witch mad at me and you might get into trouble!